 Consult with a tax advisor to ensure you do not exceed the IRS limits.
-Call the SSC Contact Center if you have questions on the IRS contributions limits or to report contributions made to another plan that may affect the amount that may be contributed to the U-M plans.
+Call the SSC - HR Customer Care if you have questions about the IRS contribution limits or to report contributions made to another plan that may affect the amount contributed to the U-M plans.